Deep Dive: Technology features of the Bremer Battery Project

 Mitigating the 'Duck Curve'

 The 'duck curve' phenomenon presents significant economic challenges for Australia's energy market.
-This mismatch leads to periods of oversupply followed by rapid increases in demand during lower supply times, necessitating the activation of costly peaking power
+This mismatch leads to periods of oversupply followed by rapid increases in demand during lower supply times, necessitating the activation of fast acting but costly gas-fired peaking power plants.
+These operational inefficiencies increase prices for consumers, and strain the grid's financial resources.

-The Bremer Battery Energy Storage System (BESS) mitigates these impacts by storing excess solar energy generated during the day and releasing it during peak demand periods in the evening.
+The Bremer Battery Energy Storage System (BESS) mitigates these impacts by storing excess energy generated during the day and releasing it during peak demand periods in the evening.
 By smoothing out the demand curve, the BESS reduces the need for expensive peaking power plants, lowers overall energy costs, and enhances grid stability.

 This efficient management of energy supply and demand not only curbs price volatility but also fosters a more economically sustainable energy market, reducing power prices to consumers.